terrapower/armi/README.rst

 This runs the unit tests in parallel on 6 processes.
 Omit the ``-n 6`` argument to run on a single process.

+From here, we recommend going through a few of our :doc:`gallery examples
+</gallery/index>` and :doc:`/tutorials/index` to
-From here, the User documentation will guide you through a few tutorials to start touring the features and capabilities.
+start touring the features and capabilities and then move on to the :doc:`/user/index`.

 Background